-We've got the best smart plugs for Apple HomeKit, the best smart plugs for Alexa, and the best smart plugs for Google Assistant in our list, so whatever the platform your smart home is built on, there's something here to suit.
-You can control these plugs them via the best smart speakers, use them to control lamps to work alongside the best smart bulbs, and plenty more.
+Whether you want to control a portable heater or fan, make existing lamps into smart ones or control anything else, you'll find the best smart plugs for Apple HomeKit, the best smart plugs for Alexa, and the best smart plugs for Google Assistant in our list, so whatever you want to connect and whichever smart home platform you want to connect it to, you'll find it here.
+That means you can control them via the best smart speakers, use them to control lamps that don't need or can't fit the best smart bulbs, and much more.

-Not all smart plugs are created equal though: some use Wi-Fi, some use Bluetooth, and some require specific smart home protocols like Zigbee or Z-Wave.
-Don't let all of this daunt you, because we're going to explain everything that you need to know in the course of this rundown.
+It's also important to think about the underlying technology, because not all smart plugs use the same standards.
+Some smart plugs connect to Wi-Fi, some use Bluetooth, and some require specific smart home protocols like Zigbee or Z-Wave.
+We're going to explain everything that you need to know in the course of this rundown.

 The best smart plugs you can buy in 2021